Ebrahim-Ramadan/Medical-Diagnosis-Expert-System/README.md

     cd expert_system_project
     pip install -r requirements.txt
     ```
+3. **Update Virtual Environment (Urgent Note):** After creating your virtual environment, it's preferred to navigate to the `frozendict` module and make a necessary modification.
+Navigate to the following directory:

+    ```
+    MedicalDiagnosisExpertSystem\venv\Lib\site-packages\frozendict\
+    ```

+    Open the `__init__.py` file and add the following line of code at the top:

+    ```python
+    from collections.abc import Mapping
+    ```

-3. **Run the Program:** Execute the main.py script to start the expert system.
+4. **Run the Program:** Execute the main.py script to start the expert system.

     ```bash
     python main.py
     ```

-4. **Follow On-Screen Prompts:** Follow the prompts displayed by the program to select the organ system and provide symptom information for disease diagnosis.
+5. **Follow On-Screen Prompts:** Follow the prompts displayed by the program to select the organ system and provide symptom information for disease diagnosis.

-5. **View Results:** After providing symptom information, the program will display the most probable disease(s) based on the input.
+6. **View Results:** After providing symptom information, the program will display the most probable disease(s) based on the input.

 ### Example Usage